 Slide and Seek Books

 Slide and seek board books are very similar to lift the flap books.
 But, as the name suggests, instead of lifting a flap, it comes with an option to slide a card out of the book to reveal something interesting.
 Apparently, this also uses the surprise factor to grab the attention of kids and make the book interesting.
-We are not great fans of these books as the sliding is not that smooth in most of the books available, and they can get ripped off easily too.
-One book that has good reviews in this category is ‘Hoppity frog‘.
+We were not great fans of these books as the sliding is not that smooth in most of the books available, and they can get ripped off easily too.
+But recently, we came across the slide and seek version of the classic ‘Brown Bear, Brown Bear, What do you see?‘ by Eric Carle and absolutely loved it.
+Another book that has good reviews in this category is ‘Hoppity frog‘.

 Touch And Feel Books